-This post is answering that question big time.
-I am going to take you to the eastern part of the Netherlands to visit some of our oldest (medieval) cities, the so-called Hansa Towns.
+I am going to take you to the eastern part of the Netherlands to visit some of these old (medieval) cities, the so-called Hansa Towns.
 Holland in total has 19 Hansa towns of which 9 in this eastern part of the country.
 I promise you will be pleasantly surprised…

 What are Hansa Towns?